Causal Discovery in the Presence of Missing Data

-Finally, to decouple the effect of sample size, we construct virtual datasets in MCAR with the same sample size as in each CI test of TD-PC.
-PC with such virtual MCAR data as a reference is denote by "target" .
+Moreover, to decouple the effect of sample size, we construct datasets that are MCAR which have the same sample size as the average sample size of all CI tests in TD-PC.
+We denote PC with such virtual MCAR data by "target".

-\paragraph{Data Generation.} We follow the procedures in \citep{colombo2012learning, strobl2017fast} to randomly generate Gaussian DAG and sample data based on the given DAG.
-Additionally, we include at least two collider structures in the random Gaussian DAG, in order for deletion-based PC to have erroneous edges, as implied by Proposition \ref{prop:iden}.
-We generate two groups of synthetic data to show the scalability of our methods: One group has 20 variables (with 6-10 partially observed variables), and the other is with 50 variables (with 10-14 partially observed variables) for MAR and MNAR.
-Note that in MNAR case, we assume that the direct causes of missingness indicators are partially observed.
-This is different from \citep{strobl2017fast}, which assumes that the cause is a hidden variable.
-For each group of the experiments, we generate 400 DAGs with sample size of 100, 1000, 5000, and 10000, respectively.

-\paragraph{Result.} In all different experimental settings, we compare the results of different algorithms with structural Hamming distance from the ground truth, shown in Figure \ref{fig:mar-mnar_SHD}, and with the precision and recall of their adjacency and orientation, given in Figure \ref{fig:adj_ort_syn}.
-Across both metrics, as seen from Figure \ref{fig:mar-mnar_SHD} and Figure \ref{fig:adj_ort_syn}, our proposed algorithm consistently has superior performance compared to both TD-PC and LD-PC, and is very close to the "target" performance.
-Similar to \citep{strobl2017fast}, TD-PC also performs better than LD-PC in the context of PC.
-Additionally, our proposed method benefits from large volume of data samples as shown in Figure \ref{fig:mar-mnar_SHD}, in contract to \citep{strobl2017fast}.